Macarius Oksiyuk

-Metropolitan Macarius, secular name Mykhailo Fedorovych Oksiyuk (Михайло Федорович Оксіюк, Michał Oksijuk; 29 September 1884 – 1 March 1961) was a Ukrainian religious leader in Poland and Soviet Union, a primate of the Polish Orthodox Church as Metropolitan of Warsaw and all Poland.
-Despite the fact that his brother Joseph was a bishop of the Ukrainian Autocephalous Orthodox Church in 1920s and the Nazi Germany collaborator during occupation of Kyiv, following the World War II Mykhailo Oksiyuk made an excellent career as a religious functionary.
-As Metropolitan of Warsaw and All Poland, Macarius did not accept a Polish citizenship remaining a citizen of the Soviet Union.
+Metropolitan Macarius, secular name Mykhailo Fedorovych Oksiyuk (Михайло Федорович Оксіюк, Michał Oksijuk; 29 September 1884 – 1 March 1961) was a Ukrainian religious leader in Poland and the Soviet Union, a primate of the Polish Orthodox Church as Metropolitan of Warsaw and all Poland.
+Even though his brother Joseph was a bishop of the Ukrainian Autocephalous Orthodox Church in the 1920s, following the World War II, Mykhailo Oksiyuk made an excellent career as a religious functionary.
+As Metropolitan of Warsaw and All Poland, Macarius did not accept a Polish citizenship, remaining a citizen of the Soviet Union.

 Born as Mykhailo Oksiyuk in Łukowisko, Siedlce Governorate (part of Russian Empire) on 29 September 1884 in a rich peasant family, in 1897-1901 he studied at the Warsaw Theological School.
 In 1907 he graduated the Chełm Theological Seminary where one of his teachers was Dionysius (Waledyński).
 In 1911 Oksiyuk graduated the Kiev Theological Academy as a candidate of Theology and later stayed in the academy acting as a docent of the Department of Old Christian Literature (Patrology and Byzantinology).
 In 1914 he was confirmed as a full pledged docent and received a title of Magister of Theology for his work "Gregory of Nyssa Eschatology".
 In 1917 Oksiyuk was confirmed as an extraordinary professor in the Kiev Theological Academy remaining there until 1922.
 Simultaneously in 1918-1920 he was a docent of Byzantine history in Kyiv University.

 In 1926-1933 Oksiyuk worked in a library of the Ukrainian Academy of Sciences.
 Later before the World War II, he worked as a clerk at different government institutions.
 Following the invasion of Nazi Germany of the Soviet Union, Oksiyuk stayed in Kyiv and in 1941-1942 for short time returned to his work in the library of the Ukrainian Academy of Sciences.
 During that time he also worked at the Kyiv city administration department of culture and education as an instructor of religious dominations section.
 In 1942 he left his job.
 Soon after that a road accident killed his wife who was run over in the city by the German vehicle.
 Oksiyuk decided to return serving God and on 5 July 1942 he was ordained as a deacon by bishop of Lvov Panteleimon (Rudyk) (Ukrainian Autonomous Orthodox Church) and the next day ordained as a priest.
 Until 1943 Mykhailo Oksiuk was a parson at the Intercession of the Theotokos temple at the Kyiv's Podil.
 From 1943 he was a protoiereus at the Demetrius Church at Podil.